Home A Smorgasbord of Energy Links

 BRANZ LevelThe BRANZ Level website is one of the most extensive and useful resources for sustainable buildings in New Zealand.free

 Energy Efficiency and Conservation Authority (EECA)The website has searchable databases of renewable energy contacts and of energy related businesses in New Zealand.
 The site also has specific guidelines on energy savings at home and in the office with links to energy related associations.
-It also has a series of 4-page brochures on a series of renewable technologies such as "stand-alone power systems", "passive solar design" and several others.
 EECA also has an excellent detailed design guide ("Design for the Sun") with specific design calculations for NZ conditions.free

 Smarter HomesThis website published by the Ministry of Business, Innovation and Employment (MBIE) covers most aspects of sustainable building.
 It is primarily aimed at home owners.free